What Is a RACI Matrix? Definition, Examples, Uses

 Responsible

-The individual(s) with responsibility for the task or deliverable is typically responsible for developing and completing the project deliverables themselves.
+The individual(s) with responsibility for the task or deliverable is responsible for developing and completing the project deliverables themselves.
 The responsible parties are typically hands-on team members who make direct contributions toward the completion of the project.
-The responsible team is comprised of the project’s “doers”, working hands-on to ensure that each deliverable is completed.
+The responsible team is composed of the project’s doers, who work hands-on to ensure that each deliverable is completed.

 Some examples of responsible parties are: